Julie-ANANI/carousel-menu/src/app/modules/user/admin/components/admin-users/README.md

 1. SEARCH_BY: Name, Email, Job, Domain.
 2. T_COLUMNS: Name, Job, Enterprise, Domain, Created.
-3. PROFILE: View, Edit, Impersonate, Affect as Admin.
+3. PROFILE: View, Edit, Impersonate, Affect as Admin, Delete.

 ### Access of the functionalities based on the roles - by default Root will access all.